Fresh terminology for automation rules and components

 Apps: Jira, Confluence, Jira Service Management

 Unlike the Use agent action, which invokes a specialized Rovo agent with access to specific skills and knowledge, Use Rovo directly prompts the AI with no agent required.
 This means you can set it up in seconds, without needing to find, configure, or create an agent first.
-Read more about how to add an agent to an automation rule.
+Read more about how to add an agent to an automation flow.

 When to choose the Use Rovo action